How to Integrate Applications

 [What is Yoom]

-Now, let's introduce how to register a task in Trello when an inquiry email arrives in Gmail using the no-code tool Yoom.
+Now, let's introduce how to use the no-code tool Yoom to register a task in Trello when an inquiry email arrives in Gmail.

 How to Register a Task in Trello When Receiving an Inquiry Email in Gmail

-When you receive an email in Gmail, it is possible to achieve this by receiving that information using the API and creating a card using Trello's provided API.
+When you receive an email in Gmail, it is possible to achieve this by using the API to receive that information and creating a card using Trello's provided API.

 Generally, programming knowledge is required to achieve this, but with the no-code tool Yoom, it can be easily achieved without programming knowledge.